Joint Relational Database Generation via Graph-Conditional Diffusion Models: Experiments

 \subsection{Evaluation Results}

-Table~\ref{table:end2end} reports the fidelity metrics described in Section \ref{sec:evaluation_metrics} across six databases for all methods, including standard deviations over three random seeds. \textbf{\ours{} consistently outperforms all baselines on Inter-Table Trends across all databases}, particularly in capturing multi-hop correlations for the most complex RDBs.
-On \textit{Berka}, which has the most complex schema with up to 3-hop dependencies, \ours{} surpasses the best baseline by 15\% on 3-hop correlations and 11.84\% on 2-hop correlations.
-On \textit{Instacart 05} and \textit{RelBench-F1}, \ours{} improves over the best baseline by more than 5 times and 16.4\% on 2-hop correlations, respectively.
-For 1-hop correlations, \ours{} achieves an average gain of 10.31\% over all databases.
+Table~\ref{table:end2end} reports the fidelity metrics described in Section \ref{sec:evaluation_metrics} across six databases for all methods, with standard deviations over three random seeds. \textbf{\ours{} consistently outperforms all baselines on Inter-Table Trends across all databases}, particularly in capturing multi-hop correlations for the most complex RDBs.
+On \textit{Berka}, which has the most complex schema with up to 3-hop dependencies, \ours{} surpasses the best baseline by 14.14\% on 3-hop correlations and 11.3\% on 2-hop correlations.
+On \textit{Instacart 05} and \textit{RelBench-F1}, \ours{} improves over the best baseline by more than 5.7 times and 12.62\% on 2-hop correlations, respectively.
+For 1-hop correlations, \ours{} achieves an average gain of 8.15\% compared to the best baselines over all databases.
 These improvements highlight the effectiveness of our joint modeling approach over the autoregressive methods used by other baselines (with the exception of SingleTable, which treats tables independently).
-On single-table metrics, \ours{} performs comparably to the best methods and even outperforms them on certain databases.
+Notably, the fact that our model, which uses neighborhood size $K=1$, achieves very good multi-hop correlation metrics confirms that long-range dependencies can be effectively captured through the diffusion process, as a node's receptive field increases with each diffusion step (see Section \ref{sec:reverse_process} for a detailed discussion on this point).
+On single-table metrics, \ours{} performs comparably to the best methods and even outperforms them on some databases.